balazshevesi/react-ripples-continued/README.md

-# react-ripples-improved
+# react-ripples-continued

-This project is meant to be an improved verison of react-ripples
+This project is meant to be a continued verison of react-ripples, and hopefully improved aswell!